Create User Profiles and Assign Privileges

 Important

-Do no use numbers between 1–1000 because they are reserved by Cisco.
+Do not use numbers between 1 to 1000 because they are reserved by Cisco.

-This command creates a new data rule (if it is not already present) and enters the data rule configuration mode.
-In the example, data rule "1100" is created.
+This command creates a new data rule and enters the data rule configuration mode.
+In the example, data rule 1100 is created.

 Note

-By default, the system creates "datarule 1", when the root-system user is created.
-This data rule provides "accept" permission to "read", "write", and "execute" operations for all the configuration data.
-Therefore, the root user has no restrictions that are imposed on it, unless "datarule 1" is modified.
+The system creates data rule 1 by default when the root-system user is created.
+This data rule provides accept permission to read, write, and execute operations for all the configuration data.
+As a result, the root user has no restrictions unless data rule 1 is modified.

 Step 4